 The fashioning of oak timbers into barrels for wine and spirit maturation, known as Cooperage, has been an artisan trade continued at Seppeltsfield since the 1800s.
 During the growth of Seppeltsfield in the early 20th century and particularly as a result of British 'imperial preference' demand, barrels tailored for red wine, Brandy, Sherry and Port were crafted on site and exported in large volumes.

-This process involves traditional hand-tool techniques and allows for the release of various sized barrels, from 10L to 150L - perfect for those looking to cellar their favourite spirits at home.
+The process involves traditional hand-tool techniques and allows for the release of various sized barrels, from 10L to 150L - perfect for those looking to cellar their favourite fortified wine or spirit at home.

 Utilising seasoned American and French oak barrels, our Master Cooper gives the reclaimed oak a second chance at life to benefit the spirit enthusiasts.